germeson-martins/germeson-martins/README.md

 I'm starting out as a Front-end Web and Mobile Developer.<br/>
 I have loved technology since I was a child and have always been curious about how things are created.
 In the future, I want to be a Full Stack Developer.

-## More
-I currently live in São Paulo, Brazil.
-I dream of traveling the world, getting to know new cultures and exploring new opportunities. <br/>
-I'm studying English, and after that, I want to learn Spanish and German!

-See you! 🙋🏻‍♂️

 ## Contacte me

 <!-- [![Blog](https://img.shields.io/badge/website-000000?style=for-the-badge&logo=About.me&logoColor=white)](https://github.com/codemartins) -->